lupyuen/lupyuen.github.io/src/avaota.md

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/c2248e7537ca98333d47e33b232217b6)

-Here are the Modified Source Files for __NuttX on Avatoa-A1 SBC__...

-- TODO

 _NSH Prompt won't appear if UART Interrupt is disabled?_

 That's because NSH runs as a __NuttX App in User Space__.
 When NSH Shell prints this...